Bluetooth 5, Refined for the IoT

 LP (dB) = 92,45 + 20logF + 20logD

 F is the frequency in GHz and D is the distance in kilometers.
-This formula however doesn’t take into account the losses caused by multipath propagation (reflections) nor the antenna loss and thus often results in too optimistic approximations.
+This formula however doesn’t take into account the losses caused by multipath propagation (reflections) nor the antenna loss and, as a result, often results in too optimistic approximations.

-To simplify this even further, one can estimate a 20 dB/decade loss until distance of dm and 40 dB/decade beyond that.
-Thus we get the following formula:
+To simplify this even further, estimate a 20 dB/decade loss until distance of dm and 40 dB/decade beyond that.
+Therefore, you get the following formula:

-In the formula above h1 and h2 are the height of the antennas above ground.
-Placing the antennas higher will move the distance dm further, thus increasing the range and vice versa.
+In the formula above, h1 and h2 are the height of the antennas above ground.
+Placing the antennas higher will move the distance dm further, therefore increasing the range and vice versa.